 To what extent is a bill of supply required?

-To address your problem, in order for consumers to be qualified for an input tax credit, businesses must file a Bill of Supply whenever they sell their products or services.
+To qualify for input tax credit, businesses must file a Bill of Supply when selling products or services.

 -